-In June 2018 and effective July 1, 2018, the KPSC issued an order approving a settlement agreement between KPCo and an intervenor that stipulates that KPCo will refund excess ADIT associated with certain depreciable property using ARAM and excess ADIT that is not subject to rate normalization requirements over 18 years.
+In June 2018 and effective July 1, 2018, the KPSC issued an order approving a settlement agreement between KPCo and an intervenor that stipulates that KPCo will refund Excess ADIT associated with certain depreciable property using ARAM and Excess ADIT that is not subject to rate normalization requirements over 18 years.
+See "Kentucky Tax Reform" of Note 4 - Rate Matters for additional details.